 States adhering to the Convention must never under any circumstances use, develop, produce, acquire, stockpile, retain or transfer cluster munitions.
-They are also generally prohibited from assisting, encouraging or inducing anyone to undertake any activity prohibited by its provisions.
+They are also generally prohibited from assisting, encouraging or inducing anyone to undertake any activity prohibited by its provisions (Art.
+1).

-In addition to the prohibitions mentioned above, States possessing, or affected by, cluster munitions are also required to take action in specific areas: the destruction of stockpiles, the clearance of cluster munitions remnants, and assistance for victims.
+In addition to the prohibitions mentioned above, States possessing, or affected by, cluster munitions are also required to take action in specific areas: destroying stockpiles, clearing remnants of cluster munitions and providing assistance for victims (Arts 4, 5, 6).

-A timetable for the destruction of stockpiles - Each State is required - within eight years of becoming a party to the Convention - to destroy the stockpiles of cluster munitions under its jurisdiction and control.
+A timetable for the destruction of stockpiles: Each State is required - within eight years of becoming a party to the Convention - to destroy the stockpiles of cluster munitions under its jurisdiction and control.
 This deadline can be extended for an additional four years and further extensions of four years may also be granted in exceptional circumstances.
-States may also retain a limited number of cluster munitions and explosive submunitions for training in clearance and development of destruction techniques.
+States may also retain a limited number of cluster munitions and explosive submunitions for training in clearance and development of destruction techniques (Art.
+3).

-A framework for clearance - Each State must also clear its territory of unexploded submunitions within 10 years of its becoming a party to the Convention.
-If a State is unable to do so, it may request extensions for additional periods of five years.
+A framework for clearance: Each State must also clear its territory of unexploded submunitions within ten years of its becoming a party to the Convention.
+If a State is unable to do so, it may request extensions for additional periods of five years (art.
+4).